IIIF/api/source/api/presentation/3.0/index.md

 ###  6.2.
 Requests

-Clients _MUST NOT_ attempt to construct resource URIs by themselves, instead they _MUST_ follow links from within retrieved descriptions or elsewhere.
+Clients _MUST NOT_ attempt to construct URIs for Presentation API resources by themselves, instead they _MUST_ follow links from within retrieved descriptions or elsewhere.
+Other services _MAY_ require constructing URIs according to their specifications.

 ###  6.3.
 Responses